SOMERSET HILLS ADMINISTRATORS’ ASSOCIATION

 Notice of involuntary transfers or reassignment shall be given to a member of the Association as soon as practical, and except in case of emergency no later than ninety (90) calendar days before the date of transfer.
 When an involuntary transfer is being considered by the Board, every effort should be made to provide for a smooth transition.

-A. Insurance-excluding employees who work less than 20 hours per week.
+Insurance-excluding employees who work less than 20 hours per week.

 A. Blue Cross/Blue Shield Traditional Plan Hospital, medical-surgical, major medical, Rider J